stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 six LFRic API argument types: :ref:`scalar <lfric-scalar>`, :ref:`array
 <lfric-array>`, :ref:`field <lfric-field>`, :ref:`field vector
 <lfric-field-vector>`, :ref:`operator <lfric-operator>` and :ref:`column-wise
 operator <lfric-cma-operator>`.
-All of them except the field vector are represented in the above example. ``qr`` represents a quadrature object which provides information required by a kernel to operate on fields (see section :ref:`dynamo0.3-quadrature` for more details).
+All of them except the field vector are represented in the above example. ``qr`` represents a quadrature object which provides information required by a kernel to operate on fields (see section :ref:`lfric-quadrature` for more details).

 .. _lfric-scalar: